rishidabre/urll/README.txt

    - Stops the urll module.

 5. setup
-   - This file makes changes to the rc.local file in /etc so as to start URLL during system startup.
+   - This file creates a script named init_urll.sh under /etc/profile.d which takes care of starting URLL after user logs in.

 6. revert
    - This file does the exact opposite of 'setup' i. e. revert rc.local to its